re9ya/POCKET_FULL_OF_LIFE/README.md

-# Student-Athlete-STG
+# POCKET_FULL_OF_LIFE
-I am planning to make a simple RPG/story game with html, css, and javascript!
+I am planning to make a simple story game with html, css, and javascript!